sharesel/sharesel.github.io/README.md

 ---

 ## 👋 About Me
 I’m a passionate cybersecurity professional with a background in education and a deep focus on cloud security, AI applications, and SOC operations.
 I recently earned my B.S. in Cybersecurity from the University of North Carolina Wilmington and have completed hands-on projects involving AWS, GCP, Python automation, adversarial ML, and systems hardening.
-I bring a unique blend of teaching experience and technical skill, and I’m currently seeking Associate-level opportunities at Red Hat or other cloud-first organizations.
+I bring a unique blend of teaching experience and technical skill, and I’m currently seeking Associate-level opportunities at cloud-first organizations.

 ---